SmoreSoftware/Captain_Hook/README.md

 <h3>Ever wanted to screw around with webhooks?
 Now you can!</h3>

 <b>Instillation</b><br/><br/>
--Clone or download the repository.
+-Clone or download the repository.<br/>
--Create a webhook on your desired server.
+-Create a webhook on your desired server.<br/>
 -Create a config.json.
-The content of it should be this:
+The content of it should be this:<br/>
 ```javascript
 {
   "id": "your webhook ID goes here",